str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 4. [Bi Directional A Star with Additive Approx Bounds](https://github.gatech.edu/omscs6601/assignment_2/raw/master/resources/Bi%20Directional%20A%20Star%20with%20Additive%20Approx%20Bounds.pdf)
 5. [Bi Directional A Star](https://github.gatech.edu/omscs6601/assignment_2/raw/master/resources/Bi%20Directional%20A%20Star.pdf)
 6. [Search Algorithms Slide Deck](https://github.gatech.edu/omscs6601/assignment_2/raw/master/resources/Search%20Algorithms%20Slide%20Deck.pdf)

-The benefits of these algorithms over uninformed or unidirectional search are more clearly seen on larger graphs.
-As such, during grading, we will evaluate your performance on the wikipedia data set included in this assignment.

 #### Exercise 1: Bidirectional uniform-cost search